AventusDAO/terraform-aws-module-avn-gateway/README.md

 - duly fill the secret manager facilities
 - Create user/passwords on the different database systems

+**NOTE2:** during the first apply, you should fill the amazonmq secret manager facility as soon as it's created.
+Otherwise, a random app user/passw will be created and saved on terraform state.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements